EnMasseProject/enmasse/console/console-init/ui/mock-console-server/README.md

 # Example Mutations

-## Create address space
+## Create messaging project

-To create an address space, pass an input object describing the address space to be created.
-The return value is the new address space's metadata.
+To create a messaging project, pass an input object describing the messaging project to be created.
+The return value is the new project's metadata.

 ```
-mutation create_as($as: AddressSpace_enmasse_io_v1beta1_Input!) {
+mutation create_as($as: MessagingProject_enmasse_io_v1_Input!) {
-  createAddressSpace(input: $as) {
+  createMessagingProject(input: $as) {
-    name
+    namespace
     uid
     creationTimestamp
   }